divijghose/firedrake/Reading-group.md

-We went briefly recapped some of the abstract framework again and then applied it to the section on nearly incompressible materials, before starting on the more complicated results needed for the Reissner--Mindlin plate.
+We went briefly recapped some of the abstract framework again and then applied it to the section on nearly incompressible materials, before starting on the more complicated results needed for the Reissner–Mindlin plate.
 The construction and demonstration of the regularity result in (2.87) was somewhat confusing, but it's actually just done by applying the Riesz representation theorem to find the Riesz representer of each linear functional.